 BEACON_TRANSITIONS (B_T) is an online series in response to the uncertain future of exhibition culture.
 Beaconsfield invites artists to hold the space between physical and virtual sites in a new series of experimental commissions: ‘Lock up your libraries if you like; but there is no lock, no bolt that you can set upon the freedom of the mind.’
 (Virginia Woolf, A Room of One’s Own, 1928)

 Simon Tyszko in collaboration with A.D.
 Crawforth

-B_T1 is a lockdown experiment wherein a virtual portal is being developed for Beaconsfield through a collaboration between Simon Tyszko and A.D.
+B_T1 is a lockdown experiment wherein a virtual portal has been developed for Beaconsfield through a collaboration between Simon Tyszko and A.D.
 Crawforth in response to Covid19.

 Beacon_Transitions is a threshold…

 Onsite CCTV surveillance of the shuttered gallery provides a poignant visual basis for the first in the series of Beacon_Transitions.

 Live CCTV footage is streamed from the actual, physical Beaconsfield site in Vauxhall; recording the almost silent, shuttered gallery spaces, displaying the work of some spiders, spinning webs over the surveillance cameras and – during July 2020 – the work of artist Tuula Narhinen and – from 18 January 2021 – the residency of Andrew Pierre Hart.